csc-training/csc-env-eff/slides/07_allas.md

 - `a-tools` provide an easy and safe way to use Allas for occasional Allas users
 - Default bucket names are based on directories on Puhti/Mahti
 - Unlike `rclone`, `a-tools` does not overwrite or remove data without asking!
-- Developed for the CSC supercomputer, but you can install the tools in other Linux and Mac machines as well
+- Developed for the CSC supercomputers, but you can install the tools in other Linux and Mac machines as well
 - Automatic packing (compression can be enabled as well if needed)
 - [a-commands instructions at Docs CSC](https://docs.csc.fi/data/Allas/using_allas/a_commands/)